CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 Before sending a data carrier, it must be checked to see if the desired information - and only this information - can be reconstructed from the data medium.
 This is to be controlled both with documents as well as with electronic data carriers.
 Letters and other analog media should also be re-examined prior to shipping to see if they are complete and contain no additional information that should not be shared.
 This is especially important if, for reasons of confidentiality, parts of processes such as attribution of names may not be transmitted to third parties.
 For this purpose, this partial information z.
 B. be made unrecognizable by blackening.
 However, as blackened information can often be made readable again without much effort, it is better to remove it altogether from the events, eg. By deleting them in a copy of the source file before printing.
 Depending on the protection requirements of the information, there are various methods for this:

-* Documents should be structured where possible so that non-public content can be easily separated, e.g. By only appearing in an attachment.
+* Documents should be structured as much as possible so that non-public content can be easily separated, e.g. By only appearing in an attachment.
 The attachment should then be available electronically in a separate file classified as confidential.
 * If the documents are already in a form that does not allow for a clean separation of confidentiality, sensitive content must be removed prior to disclosure.
 A basic problem is to identify and carefully remove all sensitive information.
 Since this often does not work in practice, it should be avoided if possible to pass on such documents "defused".
 If this is necessary anyway, all critical information must be removed and the security levels of the affected documents redefined.
 In any case, before releasing the documents, a renewed approval process must be carried out.
 * For paper documents, sensitive information is often blacked out.
 This is to be done in the following steps:

 + First, on a paper copy, all critical information must be carefully and sufficiently blackened.
 + Then these blackened documents are copied.
-+ Afterwards it will be checked if the blackened passages on the copy are actually not readable anymore.
++ After that it is checked if the blackened passages on the copy are actually not readable.
 + If this is assured and the release has been granted, the copy can be shared.
 The blackened original may under no circumstances be published, as blackened passages on the original can often be made easily readable again.